-Name Option-based awards -Value vested during the year (1)(2) (\$) Share-based awards - Value vested during the year (\$) Non-equity incentive plan compensation - Value earned during the year (\$)
+Name Option-based awards -Value vested during the year (1)(2) (\$) Share-based awards - Value vested during the year (2)(3) (\$) Non-equity incentive plan compensation - Value earned during the year (\$)

+Nicole Adshead-Bell (4) Nil Nil Nil

-Marjorie Co 18,027 Nil Nil
+Marjorie Co 133,321 62,086 Nil

+Ana Lopez Nil Nil Nil

-Robert McCallum 7,695 Nil Nil
+Robert McCallum 181,761 53,761 Nil

-Douglas Penrose 7,695 Nil Nil
+Douglas Penrose 137,530 56,588 Nil

-David Shaw (3) 7,695 Nil Nil

-- (1) This amount is based on the aggregate dollar value that would have been realized if the options under the option-based award had been exercised on the vesting date.
+(1) This amount is based on the aggregate dollar value that would have been realized if the options under the option-based award had been exercised on the vesting date.
 Amounts were computed using the dollar value that would have been realized by determining the difference between the market price of the underlying securities at exercise and the exercise or base price of the options under the option-based award on the vesting date.
-A total of 105,744 options vested to the directors during the most recent financial year and 144,849 options were exercised during the most recent financial year.
-The amount set out in the column is based on the vested options at December 31, 2019. - (2) All option-based awards are made in C\$.
-The option exercise prices were converted to U.S. dollars at the exchange rate of C\$1.00 = \$0.7699, being the exchange rate quoted by the Bank of Canada on December 31, 2019. - (3) Mr. Shaw ceased to be a director of the Company as of December 31, 2019.
+A total of 107,634 options vested to the directors during the most recent financial year and 131,261 options were exercised during the most recent financial year.
+The amount set out in the column is based on the vested options at December 31, 2020.

+- (2) All option and share-based awards are made in C\$.
+The value vested or earned during the year were converted to U.S. dollars at the exchange rate of C\$1.00 = \$0.7854, being the exchange rate quoted by the Bank of Canada on December 31, 2020. - (3) This amount is based on the aggregate dollar value that have been realized.
+It was computed multiplying the share price at the exercised date times the vested number of share based awards - (4) Ms. Adshead-Bell ceased to be a director of the Company as of November 30, 2020.

-Director Share Ownership Requirement
+Director and Executive Share Ownership Requirement